-Some of my following blogposts are going to deal with low carb, glycemic index, intermittent fasting, and ketosis.
+Some of my following blog posts are going to deal with low carb, glycemic index, intermittent fasting, and ketosis.
 Therefore, I want to make sure, you know some essentials about carbohydrates.

-Carbohydrates are the most important macronutrient for most people’s diet because they commonly make up the largest portion of our daily caloric intake.
+Carbohydrates are the most important macronutrient for most people’s diets because they commonly make up the largest portion of our daily caloric intake.
 In contrast to proteins and fats, carbs are not essential.
 This means that our body can manage without carbs.
 Their main function in our body is to serve as an energy source for our tissues.
 They supply our body with energy for keeping all body organs working such as our heart pumping, brain functioning and lungs breathing.
-Furthermore, with their aid we can follow our daily activities such as walking, cleaning, cooking, or doing sports.
+Furthermore, with their aid, we can follow our daily activities such as walking, cleaning, cooking, or doing sports.
 We can separate carbohydrates into two groups: simple carbohydrates (mono- and disaccharides) and complex carbohydrates (polysaccharides).

 Mono- and Disaccharides